taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 **Why not passing the Redux store instead?** Usually you want to avoid to pass the store around directly.
 You have encountered the same reasoning in the book when weaving the Redux store for the first time into your React application.
 You want to make the functionalities of the store available, but not the entire store itself.
 That's why you only have the `dispatch()` method and not the entire store in your `mapDispatchToProps()` function when using react-redux.
 A connected component has never access to the store directly and thus no other functionalities should have direct access to it.

 The pattern from above suffices for simple Redux applications that need a delayed action.
 However, in scaling applications it has a drawback.
 The approach creates two types of action creators.
-While there are synchronours action creators that can be dispacthed directly, there are pseudo asynchronours action creators too.
-These pseudo asynchronours action creators cannot be dispacthed directly but have to accept the dispatch method as argument.
-Wouldn't it be great to use both types of actions the same without worrying to pass around the dispatch method and without worrying about asynchronours or synchronours action creators?
+While there are synchronous action creators that can be dispatched directly, there are pseudo asynchronous action creators too.
+These pseudo asynchronous action creators cannot be dispatched directly but have to accept the dispatch method as argument.
+Wouldn't it be great to use both types of actions the same without worrying to pass around the dispatch method and without worrying about asynchronous or synchronous action creators?

 ## Redux Thunk

-The previous question led Dan Abramov, the creator of Redux, thinking about a general pattern to the problem of asynchronours actions.
+The previous question led Dan Abramov, the creator of Redux, thinking about a general pattern to the problem of asynchronous actions.
 He came up with the library called [redux-thunk](https://github.com/gaearon/redux-thunk) to legitimize the concept.
-Synchronours and asynchronours action creators should be dispatched in a similar way from a Redux store.
+Synchronous and asynchronous action creators should be dispatched in a similar way from a Redux store.
 It is used as middleware in your Redux store.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~